cadburry6969/cad-drugsales/README.md

 - Add as many drugs you want

-Note: Not Tested Yet, any issue please report on github or on discord: https://discord.gg/9tyjPkA6nd
+Note: Any issue please report on github or on discord: https://discord.gg/9tyjPkA6nd